- About About

 Start the process by contacting your health care practitioner who has responsibility for your care connected to your qualifying condition.

 - Give your practitioner an email address appropriate for medical cannabis communications.
 You may not want to choose an email that others can access or that belongs to your employer.
-Please fill, sign and bring the Patient E-mail and Acknowledgement Form (PDF: 94KB/2 pages) to your health care practitioner.
+Please fill, sign and bring the Patient E-mail and Acknowledgement Form (PDF) to your health care practitioner.

 - Request a Visit Summary, with all your current medications and medical conditions.
 This will be helpful for the pharmacist at the cannabis patient center.